IKoshelev/amd-like-modules/README.md

 </div>
 ```

-If you want to farther automate script loading, you can provide your simpleDefine function with a map of files that containing modules and it will autoload them when they are needed.
+If you want to farther automate script loading, you can provide your simpleDefine function with a map of files that contain modules and it will autoload them when they are needed.

 ```javascript
 		window.simpleDefine.useModuleFileInfoMap([